AntaresSimulatorTeam/AntaREST/docs/install/0-INSTALL.md

 # Introduction

-Antares-Web is developed mainly in **python** and uses [FastAPI](https://fastapi.tiangolo.com/) web framework.
+Antares Web is developed mainly in **Python** and uses [FastAPI](https://fastapi.tiangolo.com/) web framework.
 The front end is a [React](https://reactjs.org/) web application.
-A local build allows using Antares-Web as a desktop application.
+A local build allows using Antares Web as a desktop application.

 ## Quick start